Electric Valve Actuator - How They Work

 Figure 1: JP fluid control AG series (left) and AW series (right) electric valve actuator

-Electric quarter-turn valve actuators are electro-mechanical devices that are used to remotely control quarter-turn valves, such as ball and butterfly valves.
-Compared to their pneumatic and hydraulic counterparts, electric valve actuators provide a more energy-efficient, clean, and quiet method of valve control.
-They can be bought together with the valve as a package or as a separate unit and added onto an existing quarter-turn valve.
+Electric quarter-turn valve actuators are electro-mechanical devices designed to remotely operate quarter-turn valves, including ball and butterfly valves.
+They can be purchased as a package with the valve or separately to be installed on an existing quarter-turn valve.

 Table of contents